DregondRahl/graphql-ably-pubsub/README.md

 ### channelName (optional)

-If specified, this channel name is used for every trigger otherwise the trigger itself is used as the channel name also.
+If specified, this channel name is used for every trigger otherwise the trigger itself is used as the channel name.
 Example -
 ```javascript
 const channel = "ably-subscription-channel"